OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/plugin_install.rst

 version compatible with the current platform will be installed.

 If you are trying to install a plugin that exists in a public repository on github.com, there's a way to do that as well, using the --github [github owner] command line option.
 The github owner "OpenMDAO-Plugins" is our own special account that contains the official OpenMDAO plugins.
-If you don't specify an owner, we default to OpenMDAO-Plugins.
+If you don't specify an owner, we default that argument to OpenMDAO-Plugins.
 When used in conjunction with the --all command, plugin install will try to install all plugins the owner has available.
 Here are some examples.

 Install pyopt_driver from github, by default OpenMDAO-Plugins

 ::

     plugin install pyopt_driver --github

 Install every OpenMDAO plugin listed under OpenMDAO-Plugins owner

 ::

     plugin install --github --all

 Install plugin named generic-plugin from owner JohnDoe

 ::

     plugin install generic-plugin --github JohnDoe

 Install all plugins from owner JohnDoe.
 Warning: This will attempt to get every public repository this owner owns that has the proper setup mentioned above.

 ::

     plugin install -all --github JohnDoe